kubernetes-sigs/lws/keps/898-group-identity/README.md

 ### Rollouts

-Template changes produce a controller revision as in ordinal mode.
+Template changes produce a controller revision in both modes.
 The Deployment performs the rollout, replacing groups within the `maxSurge` and `maxUnavailable` budgets, and the readiness gate holds each step until the replacement group is fully ready.
 Startup policies behave as in ordinal mode, including `LeaderReady`, where the worker StatefulSet is not created until the leader's containers are ready.

 ### Scale Subresource and HPA